-The home loan rates are advertised on Public Trust’s website – www.publictrust.co.nz
+The rates are advertised on footpath stands outside Public Trust’s 35 customer centres and on Public Trust’s website – www.publictrust.co.nz

 Public Trust is New Zealand’s largest and most enduring trustee organisation; it administers and manages around 2,500 estates per year.
 It drafts over 20,000 Wills annually and holds over 330,000 New Zealanders’ Wills.
 The organisation is a long-standing provider of home mortgage finance.